Sewing machine repair training class click here

 A. OK, now you finally own that elusive "mint condition" machine with an investment of only $6000.00 to $10,000.00, but it doesn't sew well.

 C. You could professionally service it yourself.
-Aquiring the necessary training would require opening a store, buying an authorized dealership and the tools to service sewing machines.
+Acquiring the necessary training would require opening a store, buying an authorized dealership and the tools to service sewing machines.
 Then attending several training sessions to learn the service trade.
 Cost $100,000 and up.

 OR